 Fluoride: If your decay is caught early, fluoride treatments can repair your tooth enamel.
 This process is called remineralization.
 Your dentist might prescribe mouthwash and toothpaste, as well as fluoride treatments at the dental clinic.

 Fillings: Once a hole forms in your tooth, your dentist will drill out the decayed material and fill the hole with dental fillings.
 Dental fillings are generally made of silver amalgam, composite resin, or even gold.
+However, some people have raised concerns about mercury based fillings called amalgams.
+But the American Dental Association, and other public health agencies say they are safe to use.

 Root canal: A root canal can treat pain from root decay.
 Endodontists are dental specialists who are experts in treating problems that affect your tooth’s root.
 During a root canal, this healthcare provider removes the pulp that contains nerve endings that cause pain.